Maura Duffy, Cancer Prevention & Treatment Fund

 In 2008 Dutch researchers published a report of 11 women with breast implants and ALCL, and concluded that the implants seemed to be associated with ALCL.
 Although published in the Journal of the American Medical Association (JAMA), this information was not widely reported.

-The link between ALCL and breast implants was first reported by the U.S. Food and Drug Administration (FDA) in January of 2011.
+The link between ALCL and breast implants was first reported by the FDA in January of 2011.
 In 2013, researchers at MD Anderson Cancer Center studied 60 women with breast implants who were diagnosed with ALCL in the breast.
 Since ALCL was thought to be diagnosed in only 1 woman in half a million, this was much higher than would be expected.
-In 2014, the National Comprehensive Cancer Network (NCCN), a nonprofit network of cancer experts, released a worldwide oncology standard for surgeons and oncologists to test for and diagnose “breast implant associated ALCL (BIA-ALCL).
-In 2016, the World Health Organization (WHO) officially named the disease “breast implant associated ALCL (BIA-ALCL)”.
+In 2016, the World Health Organization (WHO) officially recognized BIA-ALCL.
+In 2017, the National Comprehensive Cancer Network (NCCN), a nonprofit network of cancer experts, released a worldwide oncology standard for surgeons and oncologists to test for and diagnose “breast implant associated ALCL (BIA-ALCL).”
+NCCN includes a guided algorithm for surgeons and oncologists to test for and diagnose the disease.
+They concluded that any abnormal accumulation of fluid or a mass that develops near the breasts in women with breast implants must be evaluated.

 And yet, it was not until March 2017 that the FDA finally updated its website to officially report that breast implants could cause ALCL.
 At the time of the FDA announcement, the agency reported that they had received 359 reports of ALCL among women with breast implants.
 Reports to the FDA of problems from medical devices are acknowledged to be the “tip of the iceberg” since surgeons frequently do not do these online reports.